nsaylan/Clarusway-aws-devops/devops/projects/501-microservices-ci-cd-pipeline/README.md

 aws cloudformation create-stack --region ${AWS_REGION} --stack-name ${APP_STACK_NAME} --capabilities CAPABILITY_IAM --template-body file://${CFN_TEMPLATE} --parameters ParameterKey=KeyPairName,ParameterValue=${CFN_KEYPAIR}
 ```

-- Test SSH connection with one of the docker instance.
+- After running the job above, replace the script with the one below in order to test SSH connection with one of the docker instance.

 ```bash
 CFN_KEYPAIR="call-ansible-test-dev.key"